 Mumbai Immersion Extension

-Students also had the opportunity to participate in an optional immersion extension, which took place immediately following the immersion, from September 22-27.
+As with all international immersions, students also had the opportunity to participate in an optional immersion extension, which took place immediately following the immersion weekend, from September 22-27.
 Immersion extensions allow students to engage in further learning exercises designed to develop a deeper understanding of the local culture and unique business landscape.